 Compiled Battlefield Building Guide

 This Guide separates and compiles any Building instructions from the various rulebooks that come with the Master Sets and Terrain Sets.
-It has been slightly edited mainly to blend in (sometimes reworded and elaborated) text from the latest FAQ that contains errata and important clarifications.
+It has been slightly edited mainly to blend in (sometimes reworded and elaborated) text from the 2010-09 FAQ that contains errata and important clarifications.
+This Guide is not intended for building battlefields used in official organized play supported by Renegade Game Studios.

 Skip Ahead To: